Talent for Tolerance Hunt Competition & Skills: A national anti-bullying Initiative. (FREE PARTICIPATION BY REGISTERED SCHOOLS)

-PLANNING AHEAD FOR THE
+PLANNING AHEAD

 2nd NATIONAL WEEK OF ACTION AGAINST BULLYING AND VIOLENCE IN SCHOOLS (November 10th- 14th, 2025)